-The Enerpac Self-Erecting Tower is a custom developed self-erecting-tower-lift system that enables you to build a high lifting free standing gantry from ground level.
+The Enerpac Self-Erecting Tower is a custom developed self-erecting-tower-lift system that enables a high lifting free-standing gantry to be built from ground level.
 Built with standard modular components, the Self-Erecting Tower can be supplied in various capacities and heights, enabling a flexible solution for future project demands.

 The header beam arrangement can be installed at ground level using two small rough terrain cranes.
 Once installed, the header beam arrangement is erected to height via a synchronized push up type system integrated into the tower bases.